AndreBaltazar8/ablac/docs/programmable-builds.md

 The Android proof now uses only those facilities.
 It intentionally stops at a single arm64 library and generated integration skeleton: Android SDK discovery, APK packaging, signing, manifests, resources, additional ABIs, and application policy remain extension/toolchain work.
-A WASM/MVC extension should use the same facilities to request a browser module and generate its host adapter.
+The WASM/MVC proof likewise stops at a scalar exported module and thin host loader; typed model/state exchange, DOM or canvas renderers, hydration, callbacks, error containment, and bundler policy remain library work.
 Neither workflow belongs in `ablac` itself.

 `#import("abla/build")` is the first ordinary library façade over these compiler services.
-Its `buildProgram`, `defineTarget`, and `exportFunction` helpers contain no platform policy; Android and browser extensions can wrap or replace them with their own typed descriptors and generated artifacts.
+Its `buildProgram`, `defineTarget`, and `exportFunction` helpers contain no platform policy; Android and WASM/MVC extensions wrap them with their own typed descriptors and generated artifacts.